 Okay, so let’s dig in a little deeper into what I mean by all that.

 Step 1: Don't focus on "grade level" traditional math until high school, even late high school.

-By “traditional math” I really mean modern math.
-The idea that math happens in a certain order.
-The idea that kids have to learn addition and subtraction, then multiplication and division, then fractions, then pre-algebra, algebra, geometry, and so on.
+By “traditional math” I really mean the way math has been taught the last 50 plus years.
+The idea that math happens in a certain order and that the way to learn it is hear a lecture, practice, take a test.
+The idea that kids have to learn addition and subtraction, then multiplication and division, then fractions, then pre-algebra, algebra, geometry, and so on, all in order.

 Math, in reality, is not a linear thing.
 You don’t have to learn all of Algebra 1 before you can play with Geometry concepts.